jonathanhogg/flitter/docs/language.md

 - `time` - the current frame time (derived from Python's `perf_counter()` usually, though increasing by exactly `1/fps` per frame in non-realtime mode)
+- `frame` - the current frame number, counting from 0 and increasing by one for each rendered frame (this will increase by exactly 1 on each program execution when running in non-realtime mode)
 - `fps` - the current target frame-rate of the engine (the `--fps` option)
 - `performance` - a value in the range [0.5 ..
 2.0] that increases fractionally
     if the engine has time to spare and decreases fractionally if it is missing